Autoimmune Series Part 3: How Inflammatory Bowel Diseases can affect Your Oral Health

 Best Suits Your Dental Needs.

-Depending on which manifestations you’re experiencing your doctor and hygienist will tailor a treatment plan that best suits your dental needs.
+Depending on which manifestations you’re experiencing, your doctor and hygienist will tailor a treatment plan that best meets your dental needs.
+For example, if you frequently develop aphthous ulcers, they may prescribe a steroid cream to reduce their duration and frequency.

 Sumner logo-teeth whitening